CSSLab/lc0_23/README.md

 # Lc0 23

 This is a snapshot of `lc0` version 23 to make reproducing the work on maia easier.
-For compiling on Ubuntu the version of `protoc` on your path can cause issues, [this](https://github.com/LeelaChessZero/lc0/pull/620) may be helpful.
-Otherwise the instructions on Ubuntu 18.04 have worked well.
+For compiling on Ubuntu the version of `protoc` on your path can cause issues.
+[This](https://github.com/LeelaChessZero/lc0/pull/620) issue discusses the matter and for us `CC=clang-6.0 CXX=clang++-6.0 PATH=/usr/bin:$PATH ./build.sh` was required to build properly.

+Otherwise the instructions on Ubuntu 18.04 with cuda have worked well.

 [![CircleCI](https://circleci.com/gh/LeelaChessZero/lc0.svg?style=shield)](https://circleci.com/gh/LeelaChessZero/lc0)
 [![AppVeyor](https://ci.appveyor.com/api/projects/status/3245b83otdee7oj7?svg=true)](https://ci.appveyor.com/project/leelachesszero/lc0)